HISTORY OF SUKKOT: FESTIVAL OF BOOTHS

 The Old Testament book of Leviticus discusses the Exodus from slavery in Egypt of the Children of Israel.
 They were to commemorate it by living in temporary booths for a week

 “… that your generations may know that I made the people of Israel dwell in booths when I brought them out of the land of Egypt: I am the LORD your God.”
 Leviticus 23:43

 The week started with a Sabbath (rest from work) and ended on the eighth day with a sabbath.

-The booths played to the secondary agricultural aspect of Sukkot mentioned in the Book of Exodus chapters 23 and 34, or the “bringing in” of the harvest.
-It marked in a sense the end of harvest time and the offering of sacrifices of first fruits associated with it.
+The booths played to the secondary agricultural aspect of Sukkot mentioned in the book of Exodus, chapters 23 and 34, or the “bringing in” of the harvest.
+It marked, in a sense, the end of harvest time and the offering of sacrifices of the first fruits associated with it.
 The Book of Deuteronomy discusses the importance of the yield of the wheat harvest and the wine vats as part of the offering.

 The booths were usually constructed of three sides, with an opening in the fourth and a roof opening to the sky.

 1st Century Observance of Sukkot

 During the time of Jesus, Jerusalem had the Second Temple, beautified by the Jewish King Herod the Great.
 Jews would come from all over the Diaspora of the Roman Empire to make their sacrifices in Jerusalem.
 During one of Jesus’ many trips to Jerusalem during the Feast of Booths, the Gospel of John records that on the last day of the feast, Jesus stood up and cried out,

 “If anyone thirsts, let him come to me and drink.
 Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.’”
 John 7:37-38